 This opening blast is to defend my position.
-If it seems as though I’m attacking your race or making you feel that I’m devaluing your life experience as a black American, that is not my intention.
-My intention is to ensure that all Americans can achieve successful, meaningful and happy lives.
+If it seems as though I’m attacking your race or making you feel that I’m devaluing your life experience as a African American, that is not my intention.
+My intention is to ensure that all Americans can achieve successful, meaningful, and happy lives.
 I think about young people in America who are black and I want them to succeed.

 The narrative, as I heard it, was the following: